34th-Arma-Company/34th-PRC-Aux-Mod/README.md

 You will also need to install git so that you can use it in the editor: https://git-scm.com/downloads

 ## Release Steps
+These instructions are for senior developers, if you are a junior developer then you can safely ignore this section.
  * Update the changelog file
  * Merge develop branch into main branch via a pull request
  * Create a release tag (right side of code view on github website)